ireina7/divide-and-conquer-leetcode/doc/strategy/Optimization-recursion-to-iteration.md

 # Make recursions practical by converting to iterations
-*All recursions in computer codes can be converted to corresponding iterative form.*
+*All recursions in computer code can be converted to corresponding iterative form.*

 ## Machine level view
 In a sense, all recursion is an illusion.